tronsmit/python-gedcom/README.md

 > **NOTE**: This module is currently under development and **should not be used in production**!
 > The current development process can be tracked in the ["develop" branch](https://github.com/reynke/python-gedcom/tree/develop).
+>If you wish to use the pre-production version of the python-gedcom packages, then supply the --pre command line to pip:
+> pip install python-gedcom --pre

 ## Installation